• Skip to primary navigation

 • Beef Broth - Creates a rich base and helps develop the stew's deep flavor.

-• Caraway Seeds & Bay Leaves - Enhance the aroma with warm, earthy undertones.
+• Caraway Seeds & Bay Leaves - improve the aroma with warm, earthy undertones.

 Each ingredient plays an essential role in balancing the dish, making it both bold and comforting.